thibaudalt/wp-starter/README.md

-# ws-starter-theme
+# wt-starter-theme
-The "We studio - Starter Theme" is a custom starter theme for WordPress.
-Built by <a href="https://we-studio.ch/" title="We studio" target="_blank">We studio</a> in 2017.
+The "Web Tailor - Starter Theme" is a custom starter theme for WordPress.
+Built by <a href="http://web-tailor.ch" title="Web Tailor" target="_blank">Web Tailor</a> in 2019.

 ## Support
 - Responsive